ndrewtl/airspace-jekyll/_posts/2018-10-15-machine-learning.md

 ## What is Machine Learning?<br><br>

-Today machine learning is everywhere.
-From the content delivered to you on your Facebook newsfeed to the spam emails being filtered out of your emails, we live in an increasingly data driven society.
+__Today machine learning is everywhere.
+From the content delivered to you on your Facebook newsfeed to the spam emails being filtered out of your emails, we live in an increasingly data driven society.__

 A widely quoted, more formal definition of machine learning is:

-#### "A computer program is said to learn from experience E with respect to some class of tasks T and performance measure P if its performance at tasks in T, as measured by P, improves with experience E."
+### "A computer program is said to learn from experience E with respect to some class of tasks T and performance measure P if its performance at tasks in T, as measured by P, improves with experience E."

-In simple terms, machine Learning is the science of developing and making use of specialised statistical learning algorithms that produce a predictive model based on information gathered from input data.
-This is closely related to computational statistics and therefore is far from any wizardry, rather it is based on established methodologies that also come with their flaws.
-It is therefore important to understand the implications of using off-the-shelf machine learning algorithms when building predictive models to aid knowledge discovery and decision making.<br><br>
+__In simple terms, machine Learning is the science of developing and making use of specialised statistical learning algorithms that produce a predictive model based on information gathered from input data.__ This is closely related to computational statistics and therefore is far from any wizardry, rather it is based on established methodologies that also come with their flaws.
+It is therefore important to understand the implications of using off-the-shelf machine learning algorithms when building predictive models to aid knowledge discovery and decision making.

 ### The k-nearest neighbours algorithm (`K-nn`)